-Outcome 1 Outputs & Commitment Measurement/Supporting evidence provided Community and voluntary groups can access appropriate support and guidance enabling them to strengthen their governance, financial/ organisational Information, advice and support delivered to community and voluntary groups in the Borough, including but not limited to: Data demonstrating the number of organisations and support provided.
+Outcome 1 Outputs & Commitment Measurement/Supporting evidence provided Community and voluntary groups can access appropriate support and guidance enabling them to strengthen their governance, financial/ Information, advice and support delivered to community and voluntary groups in the Borough, including but not limited to: new trustees identified, trustees supported to understand governance responsibilities, improve volunteer recruitment, retention and management Data demonstrating the number of organisations and support provided.
 Details of new member organisations.
-Details and data of the events hosted by RVS. sustainability and volunteering practice.
+Details and data of the events hosted by RVS. organisational sustainability and volunteering practice. practices.
 New member organisations supported to achieve membership eligibility criteria.
+A programme of information, development and networking opportunities is provided.
 Case studies to demonstrate variety depth and impact of support provided.
-A programme of information, development and networking opportunities is provided.